History of Manipur

-On 16 September 2022, the Government of Manipur set up a 15-member committee to verify the accuracy of books written about history, culture, tradition, and geography of Manipur, to avoid the distortion of facts.
-Every author of the said subjects are mandated to submit their manuscripts (prior to publication) to the Director of Higher Education and University of Manipur, for verification and approval, failing which legal actions of prosecution will be taken up.

 Nomenclature

 During the latter part of its history, Manipur and its people were known by different names to their neighbours.
 The Shans or Pongs called the area Cassay, the Burmese Kathe, and the Assamese Meklee.
 In the first treaty between the British East India Company and Chingthangkhomba signed in 1762, the kingdom was recorded as Meckley.
 Bhagyachandra and his successors issued coins engraved with the title of Manipureshwar, or lord of Manipur and the name Meckley was discarded.
 Later on, the Sanskritisation work, Dharani Samhita (1825–34) popularized the legends of the derivation of Manipur's name.

-Prehistoric Manipur
+Prehistoric

 Archaeological research in Northeast India is severely scarce, mostly limited to surface explorations, and lacking in state-of-the-art methods.

 Human settlement

 Few attempts have been made to establish the earliest human settlement in Northeast India, and it is generally thought to have been uninhabited by archaic humans prior to late Pleistocene due to unfavorable geographical conditions.
 This is however disputed and Northeast Corridors are proposed by some scholars to have played a defining role in early hominid migrations and peopling of India.